 StemCells, Inc. Announces Results of Long-Term Follow-Up Study in Batten Disease

 The Company previously reported post-mortem evidence of engraftment, migration and long-term survival of the HuCNS-SC cells following transplantation and the planned cessation of immunosuppression.
-The data were based on examination of the brains from three patients who expired from causes related to the underlying disease.
+The data were based on get free viagra examination of the brains from three patients who expired from causes related to the underlying disease.

 Combination treatment in mice shows promise for fatal neurological disorder in kids